Presence is Boolean

 }

-We now have two variables representing our error condition: isErrorState
+The problem here is that we now have two variables tied to our error condition: isErrorState

 .
-When that happens, it’s trivially easy to put the app into one of
+And when that happens, it’s easy to put the app into one of these illogical states:

-- We’re in an error state… but there’s no error message?!
+- We’re in an error state… but there’s no error message.
+What are we going to show?

-- We’re not in an error state… but there’s an error message?!
+- We’re not in an error state… but there’s an error message.
+Should we show it?

-Common sense says they should both either be truthy or falsy.
-A disagreement is problem.
+Logically, they should both either be truthy or falsy; any disagreement is a problem.
+And yet, there’s nothing stopping that from happening.

-Rather than creating both a boolean and a string, a pattern I prefer is to let the string’s presence be the boolean.
+Rather than creating both a boolean and a string, a pattern I prefer is to let the string’s presence represent the boolean.

 if(errorMessage) {